qmk/qmk_firmware/keyboards/keebmaker/lunar/keymaps/default/readme.md

-# The default Lunar layout - largely based on the Planck's
+# The default Lunar layout - largely based on the Preonic's